stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/overview.md

 ## Overview

+OpenShift is designed to support a single tenant platform, hence making it difficult for cluster admins to host multi-tenancy in a single OpenShift cluster.
+If multi-tenancy is achieved by sharing a cluster, it can have many advantages, e.g. efficient resource utilization, less configuration effort and easier sharing of cluster-internal resources among different tenants.
+OpenShift and all managed applications provide enough primitive resources to achieve multi-tenancy, but it requires professional skills and deep knowledge of OpenShift.

+This is where Tenant Operator comes in and provides easy to manage/configure multi-tenancy.
+Tenant operator provides wrappers around OpenShift resources to provide a higher level of abstraction to the users.
+With Tenant Operator admins can configure Network and Security Policies, Resource Quotas, Limit Ranges, RBAC for every tenant, which are automatically inherited by all the namespaces and users in the tenant.
+Depending on users role, they are free to operate within their tenants in complete autonomy.
+Tenant Operator supports initializing new tenants using GitOps management pattern.
+Changes can be managed via PRs just like a typical GitOps workflow, so tenants can request changes; add new user or remove user.

 The idea of Tenant Operator is to use namespaces as independent sandboxes, where tenant applications can run independently from each other.
 To minimize cluster admin efforts, cluster admins shall configure Tenant Operator's custom resources, which then become a self-service system for tenants.
-Tenant Operator enables cluster admins to host multiple tenants in a single Stakater Agility Platform, i.e.
+Tenant Operator enables cluster admins to host multiple tenants in a single OpenShift Cluster, i.e.

 * Share an **OpenShift cluster** with multiple tenants
 * Share **managed applications** with multiple tenants
 * Configure and manage tenants and their sandboxes

-**Why?**

-Kubernetes is designed to support a single tenant platform, hence making it difficult for cluster admins to host multi-tenancy in a single Kubernetes cluster.
-If multi-tenancy is achieved by sharing a cluster, it can have many advantages, e.g. efficient resource utilization, less configuration effort and easier sharing of cluster-internal resources among different tenants.
-Openshift and all managed applications provide enough primitive resources to achieve multi-tenancy, but it requires professional skills and deep knowledge of OpenShift and Kubernetes.

-This is where Tenant Operator comes in and provides easy to manage/configure multi-tenancy.
-Tenant operator provides wrappers around OpenShift and Kuberetes resources to provide a higher abstract level to the users.
-With Tenant Operator Network and Security Policies, Resource Quotas, Limit Ranges, RBAC can be defined for every tenant, which are automatically inherited by all the namespaces and users in the tenant.
-Depending on users role, they are free to operate within their tenants in complete autonomy.

-Tenant Operator supports initializing a new tenant under a GitOps management pattern.
-Changes can be managed via PRs just like a typical GitOps workflow, so tenants can request changes; add new user or remove user.

 ![image](./images/tenant-operator-basic-overview.png)
 fig 1.
 Overview of Tenant Operator architecture